jdevoo/gen/README.md

 Parameters:

-  -V	output model details, system instructions and chat history -c	enter chat mode after content generation (incompatible with -img) -code
+  -V    output model details, system instructions and chat history -c    enter chat mode after content generation (incompatible with -img, -code or -g) -code
-    	allow code execution (incompatible with -img, -json and -tool) -d value
+        allow code execution (incompatible with -g, -img or -tool) -d value
         path to a digest folder
   -e    write embeddings to digest (default model "text-embedding-004") -f value
-    	file, directory or quoted matching pattern of files to attach -h	show this help message and exit
+        file, directory or quoted matching pattern of files to attach -g    Google search (incompatible with -code, -img and -tool) -h    show this help message and exit
   -img
-    	generate an image instead of text
-  -json
+        generate a jpeg image (use -m with a supported model) -json
-    	response in JavaScript Object Notation (incompatible with -img, -tool and -code) -k int
+        response in JavaScript Object Notation (incompatible with -img and -tool) -k int
         maximum number of entries from digest to retrieve (default 3) -l float
         trade off accuracy for diversity when querying digests [0.0,1.0] (default 0.5) -m string
         embedding or generative model name (default "gemini-2.0-flash") -o    only store metadata with embeddings and ignore the content -p value
         prompt parameter value in format key=val
   -s    treat argument as system instruction
   -t    output total number of tokens
   -temp float
         changes sampling during response generation [0.0,2.0] (default 1) -tool
-    	invoke one of the tools (incompatible with -img, -json and -code) -top_p float
+        invoke one of the tools (incompatible with -g, -img or -code) -top_p float
         changes how the model selects tokens for generation [0.0,1.0] (default 0.95) -unsafe
         force generation when gen aborts with FinishReasonSafety -v    show version and exit
-  -w	enter whiteboard mode for content generation
+  -w    enter whiteboard mode for content generation (experimental)
 ```

 ## License